AdguardTeam/AGLint/CONTRIBUTING.md

 - `pnpm test` - run tests with [Vitest][vitest] (you can also run a specific test with `pnpm test <test-name>`)
 - `pnpm rules:update` - regenerate rule exports, documentation, and presets

+## Releasing

+`package.json` intentionally has no `version` field — the release version is derived from `CHANGELOG.md` and injected by CI before packing.
+Releases are fully automated via GitHub Actions, see [DEPLOYMENT.md](DEPLOYMENT.md) for the complete release pipeline documentation.

 [contribute]: https://adguard.com/contribute.html
 [eslint]: https://eslint.org/
 [vitest]: https://vitest.dev/